 |Renovating your school?
 See how portable storage containers from PODS helped one private school quickly renovate buildings for a new campus and relocate in time before the new school year started.|

 2. Start the project with accurate information.

 Each time a project must stop because of outdated specifications or a lack of information, the schedule slips.
 During the planning phase, gather and verify the latest floor plans, electrical information, permit requirements, and any other information contractors and designers will need.

-By using locked and secure storage, such as PODS containers, schools also reduce the risk of theft and vandalism while renovation projects are underway.
+By using a locked and secure storage like a shipping container from, schools also reduce the risk of theft and vandalism while renovation projects are underway.

-Include a clause in the construction contract that provides financial incentive for the contractors to finish on time.
-Some schools use incentives such as a bonus if the project is completed early, while others levy a penalty for each day or week the project runs over.
+Include a clause in the construction contract that provides a financial incentive for the contractors to finish on time.
+Some schools use incentives such as a bonus if the project is completed early, while others levy a penalty for each day or week the project runs over for all renovation construction.